nojii27/spotinder/README.md

 ## `/message/send`

-Envoyer un message à un match
+Send a message to a match

 -   POST